-The Setup screen is the first screen you see when you access the web-based utility.
-If you have already installed and set up the Router, you have already seen this screen and properly configured all of the screen's values.
+The Setup screen is the first screen you will see when you access the Utility.
+If you have already installed and setup the VPN Router, you have already seen this screen and have already properly configured all of the screen's values.

 - Host Name & Domain Name These fields allow you to supply a host and domain name for the Router.
 Some ISPs require these names as identification.
-You may have to check with your ISP to see if your broadband Internet service has been configured with a host and domain name.
-In most cases, leaving these fields blank will work. - Firmware Version This entry shows the version and date of the firmware you are using.
-Future versions of the Router's firmware will be posted and available for download on the Linksys website at www.linksys.com. - Time Zone Set your local time zone here.

-- Device IP Address and Subnet Mask The values for the Router's IP Address and Subnet Mask are shown here.
-The default values are 192.168.1.1 for the Device IP Address and 255.255.255.0 for the Subnet Mask. - WAN Connection Type The Router supports six connection types: DHCP, PPPoE, Static IP, PPTP, RAS, and HBS.
+You may have to check with your ISP to see if your Broadband Internet service has been configured with a host and domain name.
+In most cases, these fields may be left blank. - Firmware Version This entry shows the version of the firmware you are using.
+Future versions of the Router's Firmware may be available on the Linksys website at www.linksys.com. - Time Zone Set your local time zone here. - Device IP Address and Subnet Mask The values for the Router's IP Address and Subnet Mask are shown here.
+The default value is 192.168.1.1 for the IP address and 255.255.255.0 for Subnet Mask.
+If you change the Device IP Address, then reboot the computer so the new value takes effect. - WAN Connection Type The Router supports five connection types: DHCP, PPPoE, Static IP Address, RAS, and PPTP.
 Each Setup screen and available features will differ depending on what kind of connection type you select.

-Note: You can test and see if the settings are correct by successfully connecting to the Internet.
+You can test and see if the above settings are correct by successfully connecting to the Internet.